Honda CR-V Hybrid engines, drive & performance

 Honda CR-V Hybrid engine, 0-62mph and acceleration

 The 2.0-litre engine in the CR-V Hybrid produces 143bhp, although the electric motor's contribution tops that up to a peak power figure of 181bhp.
 Acceleration from 0-62mph takes 8.8 seconds in front-wheel-drive cars and 9.2 seconds in all-wheel-drive cars, although they share a top speed of 112mph.

-Because the engine spends most of its time powering the electric motor generator, it doesn’t rev loudly very often.
+Because the engine spends most of its time powering the electric motor generator, it doesn’t rev loudly often.
 In fact, it’s so quiet that you barely notice the car automatically switching between Hybrid Drive and EV Drive modes on the go.
 The only time the engine really makes a noise is when you accelerate hard.

 The CR-V Hybrid is designed with comfort in mind, so the suspension is tuned to cushion you from the road.
 It does a good job of absorbing bumps and cracks in the tarmac, although it does wallow about a little in faster direction changes.
-There's no doubt that this is a car designed to keep you calm and relaxed, which it does well thanks to the decent refinement and cushy ride.
+There's no doubt this is a car designed to keep you calm and relaxed, which it does well thanks to the decent refinement and cushy ride.